The item card is located to the left of the item page. It displays all the information about the item.

 Below the title, the metadata bar displays key information about the item.

-- Type: Currently there are 4 types of items in Check.
+Type: Currently there are 4 types of items in Check.
 Video, Image, Text, and Link.
 Note that linked videos and images are links.
-Only images and video that are uploaded are those specific types.
+Only images and videos that are uploaded are those specific types.

-- Requests: The number of time the item has been submitted to tip-lines connected to the workspace via Check Message.
+Requests: The number of times the item has been submitted to Check tiplines connected to the workspace